 I have experience working with clients of all ages from 13 years to older adults and I have professional liability insurance and work to a code of ethics.

 I offer daytime and evening appointments.

 For the first session, I charge £10 to cover room hire enabling us to meet and see if we can work together to form a therapeutic relationship.
 There is no obligation to continue after this.

 Training, qualifications & experience

-- I hold certificates and have experience working in areas such as Bereavement and Loss, Trauma and Recovery, working with Survivors of Abuse (both male and female), Trauma in Children, Domestic Violence, Self Harm, Suicide, and Suicidal Thoughts, Relationship Difficulties, Separation and Divorce, LGBT, Anxiety and Depression, Low Self Esteem, Bullying, Phobias and Fears, Fears Around End Of Life, Alcohol and Substance Abuse, Loss of Identity, Child Protection, Cruse - Children and Young People's Bereavement and Loss Training, and also Counselling Within Group Work.
+- I hold certificates and have experience working in areas such as Bereavement and Loss, Trauma and Recovery, working with Survivors of Abuse (both male and female), Trauma in Children, Domestic Violence, Self Harm, Suicide, and Suicidal Thoughts, Relationship Difficulties, Separation and Divorce, LGBT, Anxiety and Depression, Low Self Esteem, Bullying, Phobias and Fears, Fears Around End Of Life, Living With Chronic Pain, Alcohol and Substance Abuse, Loss of Identity, Child Protection, Cruse - Children and Young People's Bereavement and Loss Training, and also Counselling Within Group Work.

 Areas of counselling I deal with